-To address the limitations of existing VLM-based reasoning approaches, we propose a structured three-stage adversarial reasoning pipeline that enhances contextual semantic understanding without relying on VLM's subjective reasoning explanations.
-Unlike single-narrative approaches, our adversarial reasoning explicitly guides the VLM through a space of contrasting assumptions, generating complementary evidence for both hateful and non-hateful interpretations within the same video.
-This design enhances contextual understanding through three mechanisms: 1) the structured prompting constrains the VLM to produce objective descriptions before interpretive reasoning, reducing hallucination and bias; 2) the adversarial format provides self-correction—even if one reasoning path is flawed, the complementary perspective can compensate; and 3) explicit instructions requiring visual evidence references strengthen factual grounding, enhancing the reliability of model outputs.
+To address the limitations of existing VLM-based reasoning approaches, we propose a structured three-stage {contrastive} reasoning pipeline that enhances contextual semantic understanding without relying on VLM's subjective reasoning explanations.
+Unlike single-narrative approaches, our reasoning explicitly guides the VLM through a space of contrasting assumptions, generating complementary evidence for both hateful and non-hateful interpretations within the same video.
+This design enhances contextual understanding through three mechanisms: 1) the structured prompting constrains the VLM to produce objective descriptions before interpretive reasoning, reducing hallucination and bias; 2) the {contrastive} format provides self-correction—even if one reasoning path is flawed, the complementary perspective can compensate; and 3) explicit instructions requiring visual evidence references strengthen factual grounding, enhancing the reliability of model outputs.
 The robustness to variations in VLM quality and the impact of reasoning quality are validated in our ablation study.

-The three stages include (1) Objective description of content: The model generates an objective description of the visual elements observed in the video and the accompanying text, without involving interpretative judgments, to establish an unbiased representation (see Figure~\ref{fig:stage1}), denoted as $T_O$.
+The three stages include (1) Objective description of content: The model generates an objective description of the visual elements observed in the video and the accompanying text, without involving interpretative judgments, to establish an unbiased representation (see Figure~\ref{fig:prompt}), denoted as $T_O$.

-(2) Hate-Assumed Inference:Assuming the content contains hate speech, the model explores discriminatory expressions and offensive content targeting specific groups, and provides contextual evidence and reasons (see Fig.~\ref{fig:stage2}), denoted as $T_H$.
+(2) Hate-Assumed Inference: Assuming the content contains hate speech, the model explores discriminatory expressions and offensive content targeting specific groups, and provides contextual evidence and reasons (see Figure~\ref{fig:prompt}), denoted as $T_H$.

-(3) Non-Hate-Assumed Inference: Assuming the content does not contain hate speech, the model explores reasonable alternative interpretations (such as artistic expression, satirical context, personal conflicts, etc.) and provides contextual evidence and reasons (see Fig.~\ref{fig:stage3}), denoted as $T_N$.
+(3) Non-Hate-Assumed Inference: Assuming the content does not contain hate speech, the model explores reasonable alternative interpretations, such as artistic expression, satirical context, and personal conflicts, and provides corresponding contextual evidence and reasoning (see Figure~\ref{fig:prompt}), denoted as $T_N$.